madalin312/pnc_documents/documents/CORPORATE GOVERNANCE GUIDELINES (NG 11-05-24 and BOD 11-07-24) (final).md

 - c. the payments (including any interest payments and fees) do not exceed, in a single fiscal year, the greater of $1 million or 2% of the consolidated gross revenues of the Corporation or the other company or charitable organization.
 - 2. Relationships with Charitable Organizations .
 A contribution made or pledged by the Corporation, its subsidiaries, or by any foundation sponsored by or associated with the Corporation or its subsidiaries to a charitable organization of which a director or an immediate family member is an executive officer, director or trustee will not be considered a material relationship if the following conditions are satisfied:
 - a. within the past three years, the aggregate amount of all such contributions during any single fiscal year of the charitable organization did not exceed the greater of $1 million or 2% of the charitable organization's consolidated gross revenues for that fiscal year (with any contributions made or pledged pursuant to a matching gift program not considered to be a "material relationship" and not included in calculating this amount); and

-## The PNC Financial Services Group, Inc. Corporate Governance Guidelines

-(As approved by the Board of Directors on November7, 2024)

-## Corporate Governance Guidelines Director Independence Guidelines (Exhibit A)

 - b. the charitable organization is not a family foundation created by the director or an immediate family member.
 - 3. Family Relationships .
 A relationship involving a director's relative will not be considered a material relationship solely by virtue of the familial relationship if the relative is not an immediate family member of the director.